natanbs/App_DevOps_encapsulation/v5_kubernate_it/README.md

 In this exaple we used 3 replicas that can be canged within deploy file with the parameter:
 replicas: 3

+The env is created in the namespace ping-ns (namespace.yml)

 To run the app run the commands:

 ```bash